-Carolyn Gunther is Associate Professor of Human Nutrition and Extension State Specialist at The Ohio State University.
-Professor Gunther received her PhD from Purdue University in Nutrition Science and served as Director of Research in the College of Education and Human Ecology prior to joining the Ohio State faculty.
+Carolyn Gunther is an associate professor of human nutrition at The Ohio State University in the Department of Human Sciences.
+She also serves as a state specialist (Extension) and clinical associate professor of pediatrics (Wexner Medical Center).
+Gunther received her PhD from Purdue University in nutritional sciences and served as director of research in the College of Education and Human Ecology prior to joining the Ohio State faculty.

 - PhD, Nutrition, Purdue University, 2004

 - Family meals in economically disadvantaged populations

 - Unhealthy summer weight gain in school age children residing in low-income households

 - 2019 - Faculty Fellow, Academy of Nutrition and Dietetics Foundation